jimbro1000/VersaTermMinus/README.md

 and below the visible traces on the top of the board.
 This allows shorter, more direct connections to be made.

+A second fault exists within the buzzer circuit.
+The polarity marking for the buzzer is reversed
+(just fit the buzzer back to front).
+The transistor switching the buzzer is also incorrect.
+To fix this the transistor needs rotating around the top left pad (pin 2) such that the top right pin (1) sits on the bottom pad.
+A wire needs to be run from the now loose pin of the transistor (pin 3) to the negative side of the buzzer, the vacant transistor pad or the top pad of D1.
+The trace running from transistor to the buzzer could be exposed to allow a solder bridge to be created